Úvaly

 Úvaly (Auwal) is a town in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 7,500 inhabitants.
+The town is located on the Výmola Stream in the Prague Plateau.

+Úvaly was founded in the 13th century at the latest and became a town in 1969.

 Etymology

 The name means 'valleys' in Czech.
 It was originally used in the singular, but was gradually changed to the plural.

 Geography

 Úvaly is located about 15 km east of the centre of Prague.
 It lies in the Prague Plateau.
 The highest point is at 298 m above sea level.
-The Výmola stream flows through the town.
+The Výmola Stream flows through the town.
 There are several small fishponds in the municipal territory.

 History

 The first written mention of Úvaly is from 1290.
 The settlement lied on the important trade route Prague–Český Brod–Kutná Hora, which helped to its growth.
 In 1654 it was first mentioned as a market town.
 In 1845, the railway Prague–Olomouc via Úvaly was built, and the population of Úvaly grew up from hundreds to thousands.
 In 1969, Úvaly became a town.